 Links with other services

-- The Herefordshire and Worcestershire Diabetic Eye Screening Programme http://diabeticeye.screening.nhs.uk/worcestershire is run by one of our consultants Mr Alaric Smith, linking closely with our services and providing screening in the community and in the hospital for those that cannot attend a community clinic.
+- The Herefordshire and Worcestershire Diabetic Eye Screening Programme http://diabeticeye.screening.nhs.uk/worcestershire sends referrals to one of our consultants, Mr Alaric Smith, linking closely with our services and providing screening in the community and in the hospital for those that cannot attend a community clinic.

 - We also have close links with All Wales Diabetic Retinopathy Screening Programme http://www.cardiffandvaleuhb.wales.nhs.uk/drssw